Reading Time: 3 minutes

 These ripples join together to form waves.
 The waves are further driven by the winds, growing larger the further they travel.
 This phenomenon is called fetch.
 Although the waves may be slowed somewhat by friction in the water, they pretty much keep moving until something gets in their way.
 Like the underwater shore profile at your local break!

 An on-shore wind, blowing from the ocean towards the beach, tends to push on the back of the wave.
 This will blow the top off the wave and ruin its shape.
 What this means is that conditions in the break may seem like the inside of a washing machine.

 The opposite effect can occur with an offshore breeze, which blows from the beach towards the sea.
 Since the wind is blowing on the face of the wave, it helps to shape it into a smooth, beautiful surface which is ideal for surfing.

 There are dozens of resources which a surfer can turn to in order to discover the conditions at their favorite break.
 However, no surf report whether on-line, from the local radio station, or even calling your friend at the shrimp shack is a substitute for actually observing the local conditions in person.

 A simple portable wind meter will tell you exactly what the wind is doing.
 Surf reports often give two wind speeds, steady and gusting.
 Gusting speed is the most important since these intermittent blows, which may be twice the steady wind speed, can destroy ideal surf conditions.

-One of the simplest and easy to use portable wind meters is the WeatherHawk MyMET, which attaches to your smartphone.
+One of the simplest and easy to use portable wind meters is the HOLDPEAK-HP-866B-APP Digital Anemometer, which attaches to your smartphone.
 The app associated with this device will monitor wind measurement in reall time.
 Transfer the data to your phone for instant analysis of wind conditions.
 The HOLDPEAK HP-866B-APP Digital Anemometer handheld wind gauge is an exceptionally accurate but rugged wind gauge which is very easy to use.
 This unit is nearly a full-function weather station which will fit in your pocket.